James-Aaron-Johnson/James-Aaron-Johnson.github.io/_posts/2020-02-05-game-structure.md

 ---
-title: Final Project - Computer Games Design
+title: Game Structure
 tags: [Games Design, Personal, Final Project, SHMUP]
 style: border
 color: #2A2A2A
 description:
 ---

-Control Schemes and Control Importance for different Players
+Game Structure and Initial Experience in Games Design and in project